 There is evidence to support the use of some types of probiotics for specific pediatric conditions.

-The most benefits have been seen with the use of certain probiotics for treating the stomach virus and for prevention of antibiotic-associated diarrhea, such as from the bacteria Clostridioides difficile (C.diff).
+The most benefits have been seen with certain probiotics for treating the stomach virus and for preventing antibiotic-associated diarrhea, such as from the bacteria Clostridioides difficile (C.diff).
 (39)

 However, there is not yet enough research to make general recommendations for specific probiotic strains, doses, and treatment regimens for some pediatric needs.